tableau/connector-plugin-sdk/docs/oauth.md

 ## Supported OAuth Capabilities

-This set of OAuth Config capabilities are not shared with the regular plugin capabilities so that's why we are listing these here.
+This set of OAuth Config capabilities are not shared with the regular connector capabilities.

 | Capability Name  | Description | Default | Recommendation |
 | ----  | ------- | --------- | ----------- |